 “It’s mainly just to keep them off the streets,” Sadia said.
 “That’s our main focus, because our neighborhood, growing up around here, is not a fun place to be.
 So why not just try to do something in this community center where these kids can dance?”

 Plus, “I want them to do something positive and just see more than just these buildings (in the complex) because, when they travel, it’s so exciting for them,” she added.
 “I just want them to see more than this neighborhood.”

 Patrice Mckoy—whose 10-year-old daughter, Sahara Lancaster, is part of SSKD—sang the praises of the program, and what it has done for her once-shy offspring.

 “She’s coming out of her shell,” Mckoy said.
 “This team is allowing her to blossom in a way where she can be free, and express herself.
 She loves dancing.
 It gave her life, and health-wise, she’s getting in shape.”

-SSKD is schedule to perform an approximately three and half minute routine at the Brooklyn Nets/Boston Celtics game at halftime at the Barclays Center on Friday, March 17, to increase its exposer and showcase its energetic shake-and-groove talent.
+SSKD is scheduled to perform an approximately three-and-half-minute routine at the Brooklyn Nets/Boston Celtics game at halftime at the Barclays Center on Friday, March 17, to increase its exposer and showcase its energetic shake-and-groove talent.

 To see SSKD in action and to donate to the program, respectivley, look them up on YouTube.com at Strut N Strive dance team and log onto https://www.gofundme.com/help-raise-sskd-raise-for-a-studio.